morphisjustfun/NASA_CHALLENGE_UTILS/README.md

 Then we obtained the weights of the epidemiological variables through the correlations that they had between confirmedDeaths100k variable with data since February 7th, 2021 (the first day of report in Open Covid Peru) until the day of the user consult.
 Finally, with the weights of the variable and its risk scales we can obtain a general average of the epidemiological layer.

 ### Environmental layer
-In the environmental layer we considered data from Waqi website about PM2.5 (µg/m³) and PM10 (µg/m³).
+In the environmental layer we considered real-time data from Waqi website about PM2.5 (µg/m³) and PM10 (µg/m³).
 Due to the limited data, we considered an average value that would represent air quality in the whole country.
 Acording to our research there is a correlation between air quality and the probability to get covid19.
-In the model, if the air quality is bad, then there is high risk to get the virus.
+In the model, if the air quality is poor, then there is high risk to get the virus.
 Contrary, if it is good there is low risk.

 This layer, compared to the previous one, has a model based on past data (since January 25th, 2021 until the date of data adquisition) obtained from Open AQ repository.
 Again, the next step was to correlate the environmental variables with the *confirmedDeaths100k* variable to assign the respective weights.
 In this way, we finally obtained a constant layer of the model which will permit to evaluate the risk of the daily environmental variables reported by Waqi.